Contested Fields: A Global History of Modern Football

 - Page Count: 256 pages

-"Clearly written, widely researched, originally organized and provocatively titled, Alan McDougall's work finds the sweet spot between an accessible account that will enlighten the newcomer and an intelligent rendering that provides new material unknown to many experts.
+"Clearly written, widely researched, originally organized, and provocatively titled, Alan McDougall's work finds the sweet spot between an accessible account that will enlighten the newcomer and an intelligent rendering that provides new material unknown to many experts.
 Building on his earlier work, the author provides yet another reminder of soccer's inescapable relevance to the modern world."

-Robert Edelman, Department of History, UC San Diego
+Robert Edelman, University of California, San Diego

 Thomas Adam, University of Texas, Arlington